-- A. The principal or designee may impose in-school suspension in cases where a student's conduct endangers persons or property, violates school policy, seriously disrupts the educational process or in other appropriate circumstances as determined by the principal or designee. - B. In-school suspension may not be imposed on a student without an informal hearing by the building principal or designee. - C. No student shall be placed on in-school suspension more than fifteen (15) times or for a total of fifty (50) days in one school year, whichever results in fewer days of exclusion. - D. The parents or guardian of any minor student placed on in-school suspension shall be given notice of such suspension within twenty-four (24) hours of the time of the institution of the period of the in-school suspension.
+- A. The principal or designee may impose in-school suspension in cases where a student's conduct endangers persons or property, violates school policy, or seriously disrupts the educational process or in other appropriate eircumstances as determined by the principal or designee. - B. In-school suspension may not be imposed on a student without an informal hearing by the building principal or designee. - C. In-school suspension may be served in the school that the student regularly attends or in any other school building within the jurisdiction of the Board.

+- D. C. No student shall be placed on in-school suspension more than fifteen (15) times or for a total of fifty (50) days in one school year, whichever results in fewer days of exclusion. - E. D. The parents or guardian of any minor student placed on in-school suspension shall be given notice of such suspension within twenty-four (24) hours of the time of the institution of the period of the in-school suspension.